nitratium/linux_survival_kit/6-pipelines.md

   ```
   $ first_command –options arguments | tee text.txt | second_command –options arguments
   ```
  * This should do the trick.
-This command takes the first commands output and prints that to text.txt and gives it to second command as input.
+This command takes the first command's output and prints that to text.txt and gives it to second command as input.

  # xargs
  * There are some commands that only accept command line arguments. **(e.g. "echo" command)**